DavidMenn/ROOPERT/README.md

 6. Once you get the repository cloned, use the git interface on your IDE to make a new branch so that you're not just working on the main branch and can do whatever you want without breaking others' work.
 Pull from the main branch often to make sure your code is up to date with what others are working on, and push to main when you get your stuff working.
-7. Currently the code is very disorganized, but PerformanceEstimation.py should get general rocket params (saved in params dictionary) given whatever prescribed conditions (prescirbed in args) and altitude.
-WallTemperatures.py should calculate wall temperatures given similar parameters.
+7. Currently the code is very disorganized, but OoeyGoey.py will pop up the GUI.
+Other than that, Main.py has a lot of the stuff in it.

 8. If you can't run either of these because of the error "line 5462, end of file", this is an error in the transport property calcluation from rocketCEA.
 IDK why it was broken but it is in the new version so just install the previous version of rocketCEA (1.1.28) using pip.